Kyr27/Roblox-Luau-Aimbot/README.md

 ### Features
-- Customizable Field of View
+- Customizable Field of View (todo)
 - Customizable maximum range to engage at
 - Target either players or bots, or both
 - Can distinguish between enemy teams and our own team
-- Can ignore player's own friends
+- Can ignore player's own friends (todo)
-- Option to different body parts, such as head or torso
+- Option to different body parts, such as head or torso (todo)
 - Shoots only at targets we can kill legitimately( Does not shoot at things that are immortal or invisible )
 - Can be disabled with the press of a button
 - Entity list sorted by closest distance and lowest health